 Name of employee

-The employee’s name must be included in the letter’s body and the other employment details.
+The employee’s name must be included in the letter’s body along with the other employment details.
 When writing an email, the employee’s name can be inserted in the body of the email.
 It should be written in the first entry field, while it must be mentioned in the second field.
 The first section is the subject line of the email.

 John Doe